FennStatistics/CAMdatasets/Intervetion study Fictional Technological Implant - 2021/README.md

 ## Files

-- [CAM data time point 1](/Intervetion%20study%20Fictional%20Technological%20Implant%20-%202021/CAM%20data%20time%20point%201), which can be analzed using the CAM-App for example
+- [CAM data time point 1](/Intervetion%20study%20Fictional%20Technological%20Implant%20-%202021/CAM%20data%20time%20point%201), which can be analzed using the CAM-App for example; folder media: .png of drawn CAMs

-*Remark: The data was analyzed by an former version of the CAM-App (more recent version is not generating protocols anymore)*
+- [CAM data time point 2](/Intervetion%20study%20Fictional%20Technological%20Implant%20-%202021/CAM%20data%20time%20point%202), which can be analzed using the CAM-App for example; folder media: .png of drawn CAMs
+- [survey data](/Intervetion%20study%20Fictional%20Technological%20Implant%20-%202021/survey%20data), all survey data, including raw data (JSON), R files for data preperation

 ## Abstracts